tattali/FullCalendarBundle/doc/index.md

 ```

 ### 4. Create your listener
-You need to create your listener class in order to load your events data in the calendar.
+You need to create a listener class to load your event data into the calendar.

+This listener must be called when the event 'fullcalendar.set_data' is launched.
+For this reason, you will need to add this in your services.yml.
 ```yaml
 # app/config/services.yml or config/services.yaml
 services: